VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/logstash/README.md

 The docker compose file contains the following components:

-* logstash - logstash is configured to accept `syslog` on `5140` port, you can find configuration in the `pipeline.conf`.
-It writes data in VictoriaLogs
+* logstash - logs collection agent configured to collect and write data to `victorialogs`
-* VictoriaLogs - the log database, it accepts the data from `logstash` by elastic protocol
+* victorialogs - logs database, receives data from `logstash` agent
+* victoriametrics - metrics database, which collects metrics from `victorialogs` and `logstash` for observability purposes

 Querying the data